Codingbysid/campus-hub/README.md

 ### Step 1: Start the Firebase Emulators

+**IMPORTANT**: The emulators must be started BEFORE running the Next.js app to avoid connection errors.

 The emulators create a local environment that mimics Firebase services (Auth and Firestore).
 This allows you to develop without affecting live production data.

 In a new terminal window, run: